skrey/yellow-extensions/features/release/README.md

 To uninstall delete the [plugin files](update.ini).

-## How to create a software release
+## How to create a release

 First increase the version number in your code.
-Then create a software release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
+Then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
 This will update all necessary files.
 Upload the changes and send a pull request.
 See example below.

-## How to configure a software release
+## How to configure a release

 The following settings can be configured in file `system/config/config.ini`: